Jorge Soler Preview, Player Props: Marlins vs. Nationals

-Jorge Soler -- with an on-base percentage of .244 in his past 10 games, 82 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Washington Nationals, with Joan Adon on the mound, on August 31 at 7:05 PM ET.
+Jorge Soler -- with a slugging percentage of .615 in his past 10 games, including five home runs -- will be in action for the Miami Marlins against the Washington Nationals, with Jake Irvin on the mound, on September 1 at 7:05 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Rays.
+He had a one-hit performance in his previous game (1-for-3) against the Rays.

 Jorge Soler Game Info & Props vs. the Nationals